NASA-Tensegrity-Robotics-Toolkit/NTRTsim/scripts/learning/ReadMe.md

 When creating a member from component populations, the components are chosen randomly.

-How should different scores be stored?
-By extension, the current recording method for different terrains should change.

 In algorithms, a member of the previous generation is selected for mutation.
 This is the same approach as with the previous architecture (Elitism).